 Berlin is known to be a hotbed for party-goers, but often tourist are disappointed because they don’t really know where to go to find what they like.
 They end up in Techno clubs when they don’t like Techno, or resort to the tourist traps when there are, in fact, many great options to choose from.
 Here are a few select choices that will definitely teach you the Berlin ways.

 - Berghain: If you like Techno and House music, Berghain is your best choice.
 Be aware that it’s very cool, very queer and very hard to get in to as a tourist.
 Do not go in groups and try to be quiet in the queue.
-If you can, go Sunday morning or afternoon, before the headlines play, or on Friday nights, which are usually label nights and with a more mixed up crowd.
-Although Berghain is more famous for its myth rather than its ultimately great line-ups and amazing soundsystem, I guarantee you if you love electronic music, this is your place to be.
+If you can, go Sunday morning or afternoon, before the headliners play, or on Friday nights, which are usually label nights and with a more mixed up crowd.
+Although Berghain is more famous for its myth rather than the great booking and soundsystem, I guarantee you if you love electronic music, this is your place to be.

 - St. Georg: This little club in Kreuzberg is relatively new and unknown, as Berlin is only getting started with parties that explore different genres of music.
 The booking here covers everything from rap, grime, footwork and electronic music, so definitely check the website for the line up of your designated Berlin weekend.